Beginner Darkroom returns to DCP as an in-person workshop!

-Our new darkroom facility was custom built just for teaching small groups.
+Our darkroom facility was custom built specifically for teaching small groups.
 We have a film processing area, a printing darkroom with 10 enlarger stations, custom sinks, ample air conditioning and ventilation systems, and wise teachers to help you develop your skills.

 Q: Will we learn how to use film cameras?